Magento Caches – Scaling Magento Part 2Pradip Shah

 linux has an excellent file system cache – whenever additional RAM is available, linux will store opened files in RAM.
 This is important if for example you do not have a CDN.
 Files will actually be retrieved most likely from RAM rather than disk.

-- Magento caches should always be enabled on a production server.
+- Magento has caches other than block.
+These should always be enabled on a production server.

 Setting up caches is crucial for achieving performance in Magento.
 But with so many caches and so much advice there is overload and scatter of information.
 In the first 2 parts of our Magento scaling series, we have tried to pull out the important points.